Learning with me - courses and more

 You will be using home grown, colourful willows from my willow bed and some Somerset willow.

-Processing hazel in the Woods – taster day Level 1, 2 and 3 - £120 – Date Thursday 26th March
+Processing hazel in the Woods – taster day

 Join Rachel Evans for a hands-on, one day course set in a beautiful woodland setting.
-The sounds and smells of the spring woodland in the Churnet valley will inspire your creativity and you'll learn the craft of hazel basketry.
+The sounds and smells of the autumn woodland in the Churnet valley will inspire your creativity and you'll learn the craft of hazel basketry.

 Hazel basketry is a less well known basketry technique than willow basketry.
 It is listed on the Heritage Crafts Red List of Endangered Crafts.